 Among Dr. Taylor's works are Five Spirituals for Organ, 1998 and Spiritual Suite for Organ, 2002.
 Both volumes were commissioned by and dedicated to Dr. Marilyn Mason.
 Five Spirituals for Organ were premiered at the RLDS Temple in Independence, Missouri September 21, 1998 by Dr. Mason.
 Their first English performance took place at Selby Abbey, York, on October 4, 1998.
 Spiritual Suite for Organ received its world premier in a concert by Dr. Taylor at Church of the Holy Apostles in New York City, February 19, 2002.
 As part of the celebration of 50 years of African American presence at the University of Kentucky, Calvin Taylor was commissioned to write Choral Fantasia on Deep River.
 The seventeen-minute work for symphony orchestra and mixed festival chorus received its world premier on November 30, 1999 by the U.K. Symphony Orchestra and choirs.

 Never far from his roots in religious music, Taylor has traveled for many years throughout the U.S.A. presenting thousands of concerts in America's churches.
 Well-known publications by Calvin Taylor include Spirituals for Piano and The Patriotic Piano.

 Calvin Taylor was elected to Pi Kappa Lambda in 1974.
 He was a Lymon T. Johnson Fellow and also a winner of the William C. Parker Academic Achievement Award at the University of Kentucky.

-Dr. Taylor has toured throughout the world, playing in North and South America, Europe, and the Far East.
+Dr. Taylor has toured throughout the world, playing in North and South America, Europe, the Far East, and most recently in Russia and Ukraine.
 As arranger and composer, his music has been heard and enjoyed by untold thousands.